 - The day of cooking, preheat oven to 425F.
 Remove meat from fridge and allow to come to room temperature.
-Transfer to a baking sheet and place, uncovered, into oven, baking for 20 minutes.
-Remove from oven and carefully wrap bacon slices around the meat (you can also wrap the bacon around the meat from the beginning and forgo this step!)
-Return back to oven and cook for another 20 minutes, or until internal temperature reaches 135F.
+Transfer to a baking sheet, tuck smaller end underneath meat, and place uncovered, into oven, baking for 20 minutes.
+Remove from oven and carefully wrap bacon slices around the meat (you can also wrap the bacon around the meat from the beginning and forgo this step!
+If the bacon browns too quickly for your liking, you can cover gently with aluminum foil.)
+Return back to oven and cook for another 20 minutes, or until internal temperature reaches 130-135F.

 - Move meat to a shallow dish and cover with aluminum foil for 10-15 minutes.
-Remove twine and slice meat.
-Serve immediately!
+Slice meat and serve immediately!